Education

 Study or research in an area of special interest.

-Invites teacher candidates to approach subject matter in such a way as to utilize and further develop instructional strategies.
+Candidates learn to approach subject matter to utilize and further develop instructional strategies.
 Study skills, reading/writing skills common to all content areas, and reading/writing skills and vocabulary development in specific subject areas are covered.

 EDUC 422 TEACHING ELEMENTARY/MS SCIENCE/HEALTH3 Credits